MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 ### Generate a confusion matrix.

-The confusion matrix results show that out of 19,384 individuals evaluate, 99% were correctly catgorized.
-Thre beakdown includes:
+The confusion matrix results show that out of 19,384 individuals evaluated, 99% were correctly categorized.
+The breakdown includes:
 <br>
 * 18,679 individuals were correctly identified as credit worthy (True Negative)
 * 558 individuals were correctly identified as not credit worthy (True Positive)
 * 80 individuals were incorrectly identified as credit worthy (False Positive)
 * 67 individuals that were incorrectly identified as not credit worthy (False Negative)